 Enter the taxes deducted on federal Form 1041, line 11.
-These may include state and local income taxes, real or personal property taxes, foreign or U.S. possession income taxes, state and local general sales taxes and generation-skipping taxes.
-Adjustments to this line are made on Schedules A and B.
+These may include state and local income taxes, real or personal property taxes, foreign or U.S. possession income taxes, and state and local general sales taxes.
+Montana income taxes paid or accrued and reported here are added back on Schedule A, Schedule of Additions, line 5.
+Federal income taxes paid or accrued are reported on Schedule B, Schedule of Deductions/ Subtractions, line 1.